evilsizord/Fotorama.Flickr/README.md

 # Fotorama.Flickr

-Displays a flickr photoset in a fotorama.io slideshow
+Displays a Flickr album in a [Fotorama](http://fotorama.io) slideshow.